Athens (Greek: Ἀθῆναι): one of the main Greek city-states.

 - Athens becomes a very important city

 - 514 BCE Assassination of Pisistratus’ son Hipparchus (commemorated in the statue of the Tyrannicides)

-- 510 BCE Expulsion of Pisistratus’ other son Hippias, who had been tyrant
+- 510 BCE Expulsion of Pisistratus’ other son Hippias, the tyrant, who had acted despotically

 - Cleisthenes introduces the democratic system